Methodology

 Benchmark methodology

-Read the LoadStrike benchmark methodology and data model used to describe workloads, topologies, artifacts, and future result pages without inventing benchmark claims.
+Read the LoadStrike benchmark methodology and evidence checklist for workloads, topologies, artifacts, and report interpretation.

 Benchmark methodology illustration

-This page explains how future LoadStrike benchmark pages should describe workload shape, system topology, runtime surface, cluster topology, and downloadable artifacts.
-It does not publish benchmark claims by itself and it does not invent result numbers that are not present in the repo.
+This page explains what a trustworthy LoadStrike benchmark page should show: workload shape, system topology, runtime surface, cluster layout, and downloadable artifacts.
+It does not publish performance claims by itself.

 Who this is for